wtxszyez/1123/Atoms/com.AndrewHazelden.KartaVR.Docs/Docs/KartaVR/install.md

 **Note:** Windows 7 users will have to update to Windows 7 SP 1 in order to install the Visual Studio 2015 library correctly.

 **Step 2.**
-Use Reactor to install the content found in the `Tools/VR/KartaVR` category.
+Use Reactor to install the content found in the `KartaVR` category.

 **Step 3.**
 Open up the newly created KartaVR Macros, Scripts, Bin, and Docs folders to become accustomed to the new KartaVR toolset and what it offers: